 If you believe that you might have sleep apnea, have already been diagnosed with the condition, or simply want to stop snoring, then we invite you to schedule an appointment with Fort Worth Snoring & Sleep Center.
 At this appointment, we will give you a brief exam and discuss all of your treatment options.

 If you HAVEN’T been diagnosed with sleep apnea yet, we can get you tested.
 Depending on the results of that test, Dr. Conditt and your sleep doctor may recommend that you receive an oral appliance.

 If you HAVE been diagnosed with sleep apnea, you’ll need a prescription from your sleep doctor to receive an oral appliance.
 Dr. Conditt can help walk you through this process to make things nice and simple.

 If you just want help with snoring, you will not need to undergo a sleep test, and Dr. Conditt will simply give you an exam and then fit you for an appliance if he thinks one would help.

-And, after you’ve gotten an oral appliance from us, we will properly calibrate is as well.
+And, after you’ve received an oral appliance from us, we will properly calibrate it is as well.
 Most oral appliances are adjustable, and finding the right setting is paramount to it providing an effective treatment that is also comfortable.
-This process usually takes a few appointments to complete, but Fort Worth Snoring & Sleep Center work with trained technicians at local sleep labs that will help you find the perfect setting as fast as possible.
+This process usually takes a few appointments to complete, but Fort Worth Snoring & Sleep Center has trained technicians that will help you find the perfect setting as fast as possible.

 Is Oral Appliance Therapy Covered By Insurance?